elrazia/elrazia.github.io/about.md

 Now, Dr. Reed is a sociologist, so naturally I convinced myself that I needed to become a sociologist.
 Though that dream was short-lived, it led me to statistics, which in turn led me to data science.
 Today, I get to do the types of projects that piqued my interest all those many years ago.

-This blog where I talk about those projects.
+This blog is where I talk about those projects.

 ### The Author

-I live in New York City where I spend my time obsessing over College Basketball and reddit.com/Datsisbeautiful visualizations.
+I live in ~~New York City~~ (just moved to Chicago!) where I spend my time obsessing over College Basketball and reddit.com/Datsisbeautiful visualizations.

 ### Contact me

-You can find my email, LinkedIn and Github info at the bottom of this page!
+You can find my email, LinkedIn and GitHub info at the bottom of this page!